statefulj/statefulj/z03-fsm.md

 title: StatefulJ FSM
 ---

-The *StatefulJ FSM* library is a dependency free, Finite State Machine implementation with support for *Non-Determinstic Transitions*.
+The *StatefulJ FSM* is a lightweight *Finite State Machine* with support for *Deterministic and Non-Determinstic Transitions*.
+Stateful FSM is self-contained with minimal dependencies (just SLF4J for a logging facade).

 ## Installation

-Include the FSM jar into your Maven build:
+Include the StatefulJ FSM jar into your Maven build:

 ```xml
 <dependency>